 If the driver, insurer, or another party argues that the cyclist caused or contributed to the collision, the claim may depend heavily on evidence, witness accounts, scene details, and traffic rules.

 When the at-fault driver cannot be identified or does not have adequate coverage, the insurance analysis may become more complicated.
+Learn more about hit-and-run bicycle accidents in San Diego and the legal steps available to injured cyclists.

 A collision involving a bus, delivery vehicle, or public entity can add layers of complexity regarding evidence preservation, procedure, and timing.

 Evidence often shapes how a bicycle accident claim develops.
 The strongest claims are usually supported by clear documentation showing how the crash happened, what injuries were sustained, and how the accident affected daily life.
+For a detailed walkthrough, see our guide to gathering evidence after a bicycle crash in San Diego.

 Useful evidence may include: